HowveYoobin/Big_Data_Design/Team_project/README.md

+# Team Project
-# Team-project w.PCH, CSK, PJC, KYJ
+## Contriutors: PCH, CSK, PJC, and KYJ
 ## Vertiport Placement in Gyeongsangbuk-do and Daegu for efficient middle-mile consignment of the fresh food

 ### Progress